joshinishtha99/Distributed-Task-Queue/README.md

 ## What it does

 - **REST API** to submit and check on tasks (FastAPI)
-- **Postgres** as the source of truth — every task and its full history lives here
+- **Postgres** as the source of truth, every task and its full history lives here
 - **Redis** as the queue — holds work in motion, decoupling the API from the workers
 - **Concurrent workers** that run up to N tasks at once and shut down gracefully instead of dropping in-flight work
 - **Retries with exponential backoff**, so a flaky downstream gets a few more chances before a task is given up on
-- **Dead-letter queue** for tasks that exhaust their retries — nothing fails silently
+- **Dead-letter queue** for tasks that exhaust their retries, nothing fails silently
 - **Idempotency keys** so a client retrying the same request doesn't create duplicate work
 - **A real-time dashboard** over WebSockets showing tasks and status counts as they happen